yurigalindo/telegram_buddy/README.md

 ## Security

-- Only users with IDs listed in APPROVED_USERS can interact with the bot
-- Only chats with IDs listed in APPROVED_CHATS are allowed
+- Only accepts commands either from the users listed in APPROVED_USERS or from the chats listed in APPROVED_CHATS
 - Messages are stored locally in `data/history.txt`
 - Chat history is automatically trimmed when it exceeds size limits